mikeyCos/theOdinProject/JavaScript/projects/library/README.md

 Library
 ---
 # Ideas
-1. Clicking book title expands book info
+1. Clicking book title expands book info.
-2. Expand all button
+2. Expand all button.
+3. ISBN look up inside form.
+4. Focus on the last item created.
 ---
 Live preview: (https://mikeycos.github.io/theOdinProject/JavaScript/projects/library/)
 ---
+# Bugs
+1. Sometimes, when the form is submitted and reopened the first/last input is validated. `e.stopImmediatePropagation();` Attached to multiple event handlers.
+---
 ### Changelog
+21 JUN 2023 : First input is focused when modal is opened then `modal.focus()` changes focus from the input to the modal, books that have been read will be assigned the class name `read`, set transition duration for book containers, `buttonAddNewBook.scrollIntoView()` after form is submitted with valid inputs.
 20 JUN 2023 : Pattern/minlength/custommaxlength applied to validation rules, imported Google fonts `Titillium Web / Pathway Extreme`, ISBN input is recorded as a number and removes dashes, changed color palette, for loops using `books.length` are subtracted by 1 and index starting at 0, link to Github repository included on header, and applied font properties to form and book containers.
 19 JUN 2023 : Removed borders for debugging, library children elements max size is 300px on mobile and 25% on screen sizes equal/above 768px wide, book elements now append before the `button-add-book` node, and added `fill` attribute for each validity icon in their respective svg fill.
 18 JUN 2023 : `createBookButtons` function now creates and appends an image tag, input validity styles are now altered by assigning a class name, and increased column size for books at media query breakpoint.